-If you receive an eviction notice or a court summons, read it carefully to understand the reason for it and contact an attorney if you have legal questions.
+If you receive an eviction notice or a court summons, read it carefully to understand the reason, and contact an attorney if you have legal questions.

 The Maryland court system provides detailed guidance on various eviction scenarios, which is helpful for tenants to review.